Advertisement

 Learning support & SEN

-The college is set up to offer support to any student qualifying to attend and has a robust learning support department with everything from quiet single study rooms, which pupils can use independently or for their additional one-to-one learning s
+The college is set up to offer support to any student qualifying to attend and has a robust learning support department with everything from quiet single study rooms, which pupils can use independently or for their additional one-to-one learning

 Arts & extracurricular

 Music is wow factor here.
 The state-of-the-art music building houses not one but two recording studios boasting ‘the same level of equipment as the Leeds Conservatoire’.
 When we visited, numerous bands were recording and rehearsing.
-The head of mu
+The head of music

 Sport